 Instructions

 • Gather all the ingredients.
-Set the oven rack in the center of the oven about 7 inches (18 cm) away from the heating element.
+Set the rack in the center of the oven about 7 inches (18 cm) away from the heating element.
 Preheat the oven to 425ºF (220ºC).
-For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
+For convection, reduce the temperature by 25ºF (15ºC).

 To Make the Sweet Miso Glaze

-• In a small bowl, combine 3 Tbsp miso and 1 Tbsp sugar.
-Mix well until the sugar is dissolved.
+• Combine 3 Tbsp miso and 1 Tbsp sugar in a small bowl.
+Mix well to dissolve the sugar.

-• Add 1 Tbsp mirin and gradually add ½ Tbsp sake to your preferred consistency (some miso might be chunkier than others).
+• Add 1 Tbsp mirin and ½ Tbsp sake and stir.
+If needed, you can add a bit more sake until you reach your preferred consistency, as some miso is chunkier than others.
 Mix well and set aside.

 To Prepare the Eggplants

-• Cut off the stem and calyx of 3 Japanese eggplants and cut them in half lengthwise from the stem to the tip, creating boat-like halves.
-If your eggplants are long, you can cut them in half crosswise.
+• Cut off the stem and calyx of 3 Japanese eggplants.
+Cut the eggplants in half lengthwise from stem to tip, creating boat-like halves.
+If your eggplants are long, you can cut them in half crosswise so they're shorter.

-• Soak the eggplants in water for 10 minutes to remove the astringency.
-Blot the eggplants with paper towels or a clean kitchen towel and place them on a baking sheet lined with parchment paper.
+• Soak them in water for 10 minutes to remove the astringency.
+Blot them with paper towels or a clean kitchen towel and place on a baking sheet lined with parchment paper.

-• Brush the eggplant flesh with 1 Tbsp toasted sesame oil.
-Turn the eggplants over so they are cut side down on the baking sheet.
+• Brush the cut surface with 1 Tbsp toasted sesame oil.
+Turn them over so they are cut side down on the baking sheet.

 To Bake